-The impact on the ANZ Group of an increase in competitive market conditions or a technological change that puts the ANZ Group's business platforms at a competitive disadvantage, especially in the ANZ Group's main markets and products, could lead to a material reduction in the ANZ Group's market share, customers and margins and adversely affect the Group's Position.

-Increased competition for deposits may increase the ANZ Group's cost of funding.
-If the ANZ Group is not able to successfully compete for deposits, the ANZ Group would be forced to rely more heavily on other, less stable or more expensive forms of funding, or to reduce lending.
-This may adversely affect the Group's Position.
-Geopolitical and economic disruptions could have a significant impact on competition and profitability in the financial services sector over the medium term due to funding cost and credit provision increases, changes in interest rates, insufficient liquidity, implementation of business continuity plans, changes to business strategies and temporary regulatory safe harbours.
-The low-growth environment will likely lead to heightened competitive intensity and margin compression.
+The impact on the ANZ Bank Group of an increase in competitive market conditions or a technological change that puts the ANZ Bank Group's business platforms at a competitive disadvantage, especially in the ANZ Bank Group's main markets and products, could lead to a material reduction in the ANZ Bank Group's market share, customers and margins and adversely affect the ANZ Bank Group's Position.
+Increased competition for deposits may increase the ANZ Bank Group's cost of funding.
+If the ANZ Bank Group is not able to successfully compete for deposits, the ANZ Bank Group may be forced to rely on less stable and/or more expensive forms of funding, or to reduce lending.
+This may adversely affect the ANZ Bank Group's Position.
+Geopolitical and economic disruptions could have a significant impact on competition and profitability in the financial services sector due to funding cost and credit provision increases, changes in interest rates, insufficient liquidity, implementation of business continuity plans, changes to business strategies and regulatory safe harbours.
+A low-growth environment may lead to heightened competitive intensity and margin compression, particularly amongst traditional competitors with strong business models.

-6.2.5 Risk relating to the restructure of the ANZ Group that established a non-operating holding company
+6.2.4 The Restructure of the ANZ Bank Group that established a non-operating holding company may adversely affect the ANZ Bank Group's Position